An Oracle ULA (Oracle Unlimited License Agreement) is:

 Oracle offers different licensing arrangements that provide broad or unlimited usage rights.

-The three main types often discussed are:
+The four main types often discussed are:

 How much does an Oracle ULA cost?